 Timing is everything.
 There is the best time for falling asleep, the best time for hitting the gym, the best time for drinking coffee — and the best time for sending emails.
 However, quite a few senders don't know about that.
 Being familiar with the limits defined by email laws and regulations, they believe there is no difference between Monday and Thursday, 8 a.m. or 8 p.m. when it comes to deciding when and how their recipients should get their email messages.

 However, there is a difference that is very relevant to your open rate and response rate.
 If you’re reading this, you have probably been thinking about that difference and how to make it work for you.
-That means you’re ready to start scheduling your emails.
+That means you’re ready to start scheduling your emails and generating business leads.